Free and Fast Shipping Free & Fast Shipping

 What is the difference between MC3 and MC4 connectors?

-The difference between MC3 and M4 connectors is basically their designs and features.
+The difference between MC3 connectors and M4 connectors is basically their designs and features.
 MC3 connectors have a unique three-pin design (one male, two female) and have weatherproofing seals.
 MC4 connectors, on the other hand, have a two-pin design (one male, one female) and have a built-in locking mechanism to secure connections.
 M4 connectors are superior to MC3 in terms of IP ratings, which means they are more resistant to environmental elements.
 In fact, MC4 connectors are recognized as an industry standard because of their reliability, ease of use, and widespread adoption in newer installations.

 What are the things to consider when buying solar panel connectors?